FreshX-GmbH/pve-snapbackup/README.md

 Contributions are welcome!

-### Is pveSnapBackup the tool of choice for me?
+### Why should I use pveSnapBackup

-- Your virtualization hosts are running Proxmox VE?
+- Your virtualization hosts are running Proxmox VE
 - Your storage Backend is Ceph based
 - You want to combine the Ceph features like differential snapshots with the convenience of PVEs KVM snapshotting mechanism and the power of benji Backup.